 The launch of a twice-monthly regional newsletter and consolidation of four websites into one;

-Southern Unitarian Universalist Leadership Experience to (DBLE) the Dwight Brown Leadership Experience as annual events;
+The addition of (SUULE) the Southern Unitarian Universalist Leadership Experience to (DBLE) the Dwight Brown Leadership Experience as annual events;

-Convocations of Congregational Presidents each spring, in addition to local and District-based trainings such as Fall Harvest, the Congregational Toolbox, and Spring Training;
+The establishment of Convocations of Congregational Presidents each spring, in addition to local and District-based trainings such as Fall Harvest, the Congregational Toolbox, and Spring Training;

-transformation of 6 ½ District-based staff to 7 Regional positions called Congregational Life Staff.
+The transformation of 6 ½ District-based staff to 7 Regional positions called Congregational Life Staff.
 Each has a direct 1st-call relationship with roughly 30 to 35 congregations in addition to being available to the entire region;

-The merger of four adminis
+The merger of four administrative offices into two;

 The creation of a unified budget for the whole region;